DNA-and-Natural-Algorithms-Group/PathwayElaboration/multistrand_modified/README.md

-This software has been modified, and is only usable in the FPEI project.
+This software has been modified, and is only usable in this project (PathwayElaboration).
 For the original Multistrand software use the <a href="https://github.com/DNA-and-Natural-Algorithms-Group/multistrand">Multistrand repository</a>.